 Authors are invited to submit a one page abstract as pdf using a LaTeX template.
 At least one author of each accepted paper is required to register and present the paper at the conference.

 A special issue of an international refereed journal containing selected full length papers will be dedicated to the conference.
+The submitted papers will undergo full peer review.

 The conference budget includes a limited amount of funds for fee waivers for PhD students and young researchers.
 Priority will be given to PhD students presenting their work at the